rlyngdal/Arduino-pyqtgraph/README.md

 -measured with an arduino with an attached Ultrasonic Distance Sensor Module-

 Basically I have struggled somewhat with getting measured data  from Arduino presented in a nice way.
-Now I have a reasonably good way of doing it - and thought it would be worth to share to save time for others.
+Now I have a reasonably good way of doing it.
+I thought it would be worthwhile to share to save time for others.
 But feel free to improve.

-To get the code working there are a few steps / depencies
+To get the code working there are a few steps / dependencies
 1. Install the Arduino-software
 2. Get the Arduino NewPing library
 3. Install Anaconda2 (Includes the pyqtgraph library and some other useful ones)